amrita-basu88/OutSystems_myNotes/README.md

 3. You can set the **Roles** for a Web Screen.
 If you allow Anonymous role, you do not need to login to view the app in the cloud.

 ### Video3 (Create a Detail Screen for a Record):

+1. Think of this as creating a Record Summary View in Appian.
+2. You can link each Contact to the relevant `ContactDetail` screen.
+3. The `ContactDetail` screen will take a Input Parameter called `ContactId` - to show the details of the clicked Contact.
+Think of it like a `Rule Parameter - ri!` in Appian.
+You can create multiple Input parameters for each Web Screen.
+4. Instead of having something called a `a!recordLink()` , you can use the `Link to` feature from the UI, then select the destination web screen.
+5. You need to provide the `CurrentRecord.ContactId` - which will be set to the property of the Link.

+### Video4 (Edit a Record from the Database):

+1. You can have Buttons - Save and Cancel on the `ContactDetail` screen.
+2. A Button can have an associated **Screen Action** which encapsulates the logic to execute when that Button is clicked.
+For eg: You may have a Screen Action to save the data to a database.
+The logic is executed at the Server side.
+3. A Button can also have a Destination Web Screen instead of a Screen Action.
+For eg: you can redirect the user back to the `Contacts` screen after he clicks on the `Cancel` button.
+4. Inside a Screen Action, you can call other Actions - like `UpdateContact` action which updates a record in the database.

+### Video5 (Create a new Record in the Database):

+1. You need to use a UI "If" conditional to conditionally display or hide a UI Element on a Web Screen.
+2. There is also a "IF" that you can use while creating the Actions.
+3. In this example, we are calling either the `CreateContact` or `UpdateContact` actions.
+If the `ContactId` equals `NullIdentifier` then we call the `CreateContact` action.
+4. You can also link some text on Web Screen to an Action or another Web Screen.

+### Video6 (Add Company Table, create pages and logic):

+1. ​